adriantombu/twitter-cleaning/README.md

 ## Important note

-If you have many thousand tweets and likes, they will not be deleted on the first pass because of the Twitter API rate limiting.
-I don't want to abuse Github Actions and the Twitter API so it will stay as is.
-It will just take some days to clean up everything the first time you use this script.
+Users that have thousands of tweets and likes won't be able to clean them on the first pass because of the Twitter API rate limiting: to give tou an idea, we are allowed to delete 50 tweets every 15 minutes and do 50 unlikes every 15 minutes.
+It will just take a while to clean up everything depending on the amount of tweets and likes you have.

+If you don't want to wait, you can pay for a service like [TweetDelete](https://tweetdelete.net/), [Tweet Deleter](https://tweetdeleter.com/) or [Tweet Eraser](https://www.tweeteraser.com/).

 ## Disclaimer